Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's weird.

-Just like in North Carolina.
+Just like in North Carolina

-And every fire brigade needs a monarch, as we all know.
+And every fire brigade needs a monarchs

-Another fun fact about North Carolina I learned recently was that there's a golf course there
+Another fun fact about North Carolina

-Matt, that's a crazy fact.
+Matt, that's a crazy fact

 Where did you hear that?

-I can't remember.
+I can't remember

-That sounds like an alternative fact.
+That sounds like an alternative fact

-I will not credit the source.
+I will not credit the source

-Credit the source.
+Credit the source

-Cherish the thought.
+Cherish the foot.

 Oh, Madonna.